MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 - Endpoints

   Call **[WinUsb_QueryPipe](/windows/win32/api/winusb/nf-winusb-winusb_querypipe)** to obtain information about each endpoint on each interface. **WinUsb_QueryPipe** populates the caller-allocated **[WINUSB_PIPE_INFORMATION](/windows/win32/api/winusbio/ns-winusbio-winusb_pipe_information)** structure with information about the specified endpoint's pipe.
-The endpoints' pipes are identified by a zero-based index, and must be less than the value in the *bNumEndpoints* member of the interface descriptor that is retrieved in the previous call to **[WinUsb_QueryInterfaceSettings](/windows/win32/api/winusb/nf-winusb-winusb_queryinterfacesettings).
+A zero-based index identifies the endpoints' pipes, and must be less than the value in the *bNumEndpoints* member of the interface descriptor that is retrieved in the previous call to **[WinUsb_QueryInterfaceSettings](/windows/win32/api/winusb/nf-winusb-winusb_queryinterfacesettings).
 The OSR Fx2 device has one interface that has three endpoints.
 For this device, the function's *AlternateInterfaceNumber* parameter is set to 0, and the value of the *PipeIndex* parameter varies from 0 to 2.

   To determine the pipe type, examine the **[WINUSB_PIPE_INFORMATION](/windows/win32/api/winusbio/ns-winusbio-winusb_pipe_information)** structure's *PipeInfo* member.
 This member is set to one of the **[USBD_PIPE_TYPE](/windows-hardware/drivers/ddi/usb/ne-usb-_usbd_pipe_type)** enumeration values: UsbdPipeTypeControl, UsbdPipeTypeIsochronous, UsbdPipeTypeBulk, or UsbdPipeTypeInterrupt.
 The OSR USB FX2 device supports an interrupt pipe, a bulk-in pipe, and a bulk-out pipe, so **PipeInfo** is set to either UsbdPipeTypeInterrupt or UsbdPipeTypeBulk.
 The UsbdPipeTypeBulk value identifies bulk pipes, but doesn't provide the pipe's direction.
 The direction information is encoded in the high bit of the pipe address, which is stored in the **WINUSB_PIPE_INFORMATION** structure's *PipeId* member.
 The simplest way to determine the direction of the pipe is to pass the **PipeId** value to one of the following macros from Usb100.h: